 Progress was made very nicely and soon we reached the much flatter part of the ridge at 550m.
 This was all very pleasant since the sun was shining and no rain was falling.
 We continued southwards and after a kilometre the ridge became more defined.
 Nice views of the crags of Sgurr Breac, the gentle, curving ridges from Tomain Coinich to both Munros and of Loch Toll an Lochain were the reward for our efforts.
 Snow covered the ground in many places once we crossed the 750m contour.
 Then the summit of Tomain Coinich was gained, we turned west and descended a few dozen metres to the beallach where the steepish ridge leading to A’Chailleach begins.
 From the beallach to the summit the whole ridge was covered in snow – frozen in some places, soft in others.
 At the summit cairn the wind was strong and it felt quite cold after a while.
 The views of Fisherfield and An Teallach were nice, though.

-So after a few minutes of watching the scenery we retraced our steps … [Read More]
+So after a few minutes of watching the scenery we retraced our steps to the beallach where we had a … [Read More]